Is Flow Matching Just Trajectory Replay for Sequential Data?: Proof of Theoretical Results

-Proposition~\ref{prop:ts-emp-affine} is a direct specialization of the general latent-variable CFM minimizer (see App. \ref{app:background}) to the transition dataset $\mathcal D_M=\{X^{(j)}\}_{j=1}^M$, with latent index $C\in[M] := \{1, \dots, M\}$ and uniform prior $\pi(j)=1/M$.
+Theorem~\ref{thm:ts-emp-affine} is a direct specialization of the general latent-variable CFM minimizer (see App. \ref{app:background}) to the transition dataset $\mathcal D_M=\{X^{(j)}\}_{j=1}^M$, with latent index $C\in[M] := \{1, \dots, M\}$ and uniform prior $\pi(j)=1/M$.
 For completeness, we provide the proof specialized to this setting.

 \begin{proof} Let $C\in[M]$ be a discrete latent variable with prior $\pi(j)=1/M$ and let $X=X^{(C)}$.
 By definition,

 Fix $t\in[0,1]$.
 Since the objective is quadratic in $v'(t,\cdot)$, the unique minimizer over measurable functions $z\mapsto v'(t,z)$ is given by the $L^2$ projection: